nikolakou/RA_HetAgents/README.md

 4. Solving dynamic programming problems with discrete choice
 5. A model with default on unsecured debt
 6. Continuous time methods: (i) obtaining the HJB and KFE equation, (ii) the Aiyagari model with transitional dynamics
-7. *Time permitting* continuous time: (i) using the master equation to obtain transitional dynamics, continuous time with aggregate shocks using projection methods
+7. *Time permitting* continuous time: (i) using the master equation to obtain transitional dynamics, (ii) continuous time with aggregate shocks using projection methods